acwilsondev/acwilsondev-site/content/pricing.md

 - Knowledge transfer to ensure your team can maintain the solution
 - Post-launch support period

-Whether you need a simple MVP or an enterprise-grade application, these tiers provide a starting point for our discussion about your specific needs.
+Whether you need a simple MVP or an enterprise-grade application, these tiers provide a starting point for a discussion about your specific needs.

 ## Project Pricing Tiers